Your Own Special Exhibition

-Show Slides #10–16 from the Surveyor PowerPoint.
+Show Slides #10–16 from the Surveyor Presentation.
 Have students select one of the images to use as the inspiration for an exhibition.

 A. The image you have selected will be one of the works of art in your exhibition.
-Select two additional works of art from the collected images and write an exhibition description that includes the following:
+Select two additional works of art from the images in the presentation, the artist's website, or any other collection of images and write an exhibition description that includes the following:

 - A title for your exhibition

 - The theme of the exhibition